 False alarms from fire detection and fire alarm systems cost businesses and Fire and Rescue Services (FRSs) an estimated £1 billion a year in the UK

-In the year April 2016 to March 2017 Avon Fire and Rescue service received over 11,000 incidents.
-Of those attended just over 5500 were false alarms.
+In the year April 2017 to March 2018 Avon Fire and Rescue service received over 11,000 incidents.
+Of those attended, over 5500 were false alarms.
 Half of the false alarms attended involved commercial premises.

 Avon Fire and Rescue service is committed to reducing unwanted fire signals within its service area.
 The impact of an unwanted fire signal affects many people and can affect the availability of important resources.

 All organisations are reminded that fire alarm maintenance, false alarm reduction and procedures to identify false alarms are the responsibility of the premises responsible person.